3 bedroom house for sale in Wearhead, Bishop Auckland, Co Durham

 Features

-• Cathedral-ceilinged living room with 12 kW log burner
+• Cathedral-ceilinged living room with 12kW log burner

 • Character kitchen with AGA Rayburn

-• Sun room opening to the garden
+• Sunroom to front garden

-• Full fibre broadband (WFH-ready)
+• Full fibre broadband

 Oops!